dpella/masterthesisproposals/2022/data_representation.md

 # Goal of the thesis

-The purpose of this thesis is to explore typed representation for tables, where the type information for each column not only says the kind of stored data (e.g., bool, int), but also the range of its values.
+The overall goal of this thesis is to explore typed representation for tables, where *the type information for each column not only says the kind of stored data (e.g., bool, int), but also the range of its values*.
 We will use the programming language Haskell in this work.
 To give an example, one could be represent the table shown above as a data type definition, where a table is simply a list of rows.

 ```haskell